 Later the Yorkshire Poll Tax Rolls of 1379 listed Mary Henry Hotlay as living there at that time.

 Early History of the Uttey family

 This web page shows only a small excerpt of our Uttey research.
-Another 161 words (12 lines of text) covering the years 1434, 1716, 1601, 1649, 1643, 1644, 1646, 1626, 1670, 1661 and 1723 are included under the topic Early Uttey History in all our PDF Extended History products and printed products wherever possible.
+Another 161 words (12 lines of text) covering the years 1425, 1434, 1716, 1601, 1649, 1643, 1644, 1646, 1626, 1670, 1661 and 1723 are included under the topic Early Uttey History in all our PDF Extended History products and printed products wherever possible.